palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Most newsrooms that use a similar system have a own base template for all of their custom pages.
+Most newsrooms that use a similar system have their own base template for their custom pages.
 Graphic artists and designers install and extend it as the first step in their work.
 They develop their custom page within its confines and largely accept the furniture it provides, like the site's header and footer, fonts and common color schemes.
 This allows them to work more quickly because they do not have to bother with reinventing their site's most common elements.

 .. note::

     While most newsrooms keep their base templates to themselves, a few have published them as open-source software.
 You can find them online, if you know where to look.
 They include:

-    * The Los Angeles Times Data Desk's `HTML Cookbook <http://cookbook.latimes.com>`_
+    * The Los Angeles Times's `HTML Cookbook <http://cookbook.latimes.com>`_
-    * The Texas Tribune News App team's `style guide <https://apps.texastribune.org/styles/>`_
+    * The Texas Tribune's `style guide <https://apps.texastribune.org/styles/>`_
     * Politico's `style guide <https://github.com/The-Politico/politico-style>`_

-For this class, we have developed a base template that will act as a proxy for a real newsroom's base template.
-It is not as sophisticated or complete as a real-world example, but it will provide all of the basic elements we will need for this class.
+For this class, we have developed a simpelified base template that will act as a stand-in for a real newsroom's base template.
+It is not as sophisticated or complete as a real-world example, but it will provide all of the basic elements we will need.

 You can find it in the code block below.
 Copy all of its contents and paste them into ``_layouts/base.nunjucks``, replacing everything.